 These are the steps you can follow to convert HTML template to WordPress successfully.
 Don’t you think that the process is pretty much complicated?
 If yes, just follow the next way to do it.

 Using a child theme is most probably considered the easiest way to convert an HTML template to a WordPress theme.
 Generally, WordPress comes with the child theme.
 And to have it on your HTML site, you have to follow the steps below.

 Step 1: Theme Selection

 First, you need to choose a theme for your site.
 There you will find a lot of themes that are pre-built for the users.
 You can choose the themes from the WordPress theme directory.
-You have to install your favorite theme and all its files will be available in your file directory automatically.
+You have to install your favourite theme and all its files will be available in your file directory automatically.

 Step 2: Creating Child Theme Folder

 Now, you have to get access to your files.
 You can handle it with an FTP application while creating a new folder in the directory.
 And make sure to name this file the same as the parent theme.
 And don’t forget to add the wors child with it.

 Step 3: Style Sheet Setup